realhosting/ipv6_enable/README.md

 - Greate a hosting location that passes the minimum requirements as described above.
 - Copy the files of this project to the created location
 - Create a key pair and copy these to the directory 'keys' (keypair should be without password)
-- Fill out the config.php
+- copy config.example.php to config.php and fill out the blanks
-- Execute ........
+- Execute by using start.php

 ## Plugins
 Plugins can be created for other systems than a Plesk/PowerDNS combinations.
 These can be placed in the directories 'plugins/cp' and 'plugins/dns'.